DavidStinson/chajr/README.md

 ### Wow, why did you name your file x / why did you divide your files into directories like that / why did you defer JS execution?
 This is all terrible, this is truly unusable garbage!

 You're welcome to modify or distribute any part of this script!
 Adapt it for yourself, or your organization and make it you own.

+---

+# Pull up a chajr, get to work